demisto/content/Releases/LatestRelease/integration-qualys.md

-Added isscanner_name argument to scan with specific scanner.
+Added the _isscanner_name_ argument, which enables you to use a specific scanner.